If anyone ever told me I could get attached to a reptile with a snake-looking tail, I would have laughed at them….then along came Randall.

 I was slightly horrified when my son asked if I would be Randall’s caregiver while he took a senior trip to Arizona for a week, oh dear.
 The training began.
 I had to get used to holding Randall, not just tossing lettuce and crickets into the cage and checking his lights.

-Well, it was wintertime, and for the week Daniel was gone, Randall and I became Hallmark-watching, fireside companions!
+Well, it was wintertime, and for the week his master was gone, Randall and I became Hallmark-watching, fireside companions!

 I would hold him in the evenings against my fuzzy red robe, and he would “snuggle” in till the movie ended.
 I would then, reluctantly (can you believe) go put him back in his cage for the night.
 Yes, Randall and I were now buddies:)